Heading for a Bon-Voyage at MIT : Soumya Pratap Tripathy

 MM: What other colleges did you apply for?
 What were the major reasons for choosing MIT?

 ST: For Ph.D., I had not applied for any other colleges.
 However, I had applied for Stanford University for a one-year entrepreneurial program: Bio-design program.
 I was refused as they only accepted graduates and doctorate applicants from top-notch colleges.
 The environment of MIT was appreciative which was the sole reason for choosing MIT.

 MM: What would be your major role over there?
 What are your research interests?

 ST: Mostly, I will be working as a graduate researcher for two years and doctorate researcher for 5 years.
 My research field will be based on a brain-computer interface.
 We will be making a living cyborg.
-The animal will carry microchips integrated into the neurons in their brain so that we can track the neural activity in real time.
-It incorporates brain mapping and modelling.
+The animal will carry microchips integrated into the neurons in their brain so that we can track the neural activity in real-time.
+It incorporates brain mapping and modeling.